Breadcrumb

 The war is over, but not the friction.
 In addition to a refugee problem, there is also a security problem, with murders of Georgians on the borders with South Ossetia.
 The issue is not closed, but although the risk is slight, everything remains in the hands of Russia, which in addition to controlling and influencing politics, directs tourism in the area.

-This non-resolution of the conflict hinders the stabilization of democracy in Georgia and with it the possible entrance to the European institution, as ethnic minorities claim lack of respect and protection of their rights.
-Despite the fact that governance mechanisms remain weak in these conflicts, it is clear that the reforms acquired lately in the South Caucasus have led to promote inclusive dialogue with minorities and greater state responsibility for the issue.
+This non-resolution of the conflict hinders the stabilization of democracy in Georgia and with it the possible entrance into the European institution, as ethnic minorities claim lack of respect and protection of their rights.
+Although governance mechanisms remain weak in these conflicts, it is clear that the reforms recently acquired in the South Caucasus have led to the promote inclusive dialogue with minorities and greater state responsibility for the issue.

 Last elections